-The revised approach differs from the traditional approach in several ways including the presentation of real-world applications up front and the explicit use of short quizzes to test student understanding.
-However, the author already used practical examples and informal questioning to draw students into the subject matter, so this change was not dramatic.
-Probably the most significant difference between the traditional and revised approaches was the inclusion of a group problem-solving exercises.
-Students were allowed to work alone or with one of their neighbors to solve these problems.
+The revised approach differs from the traditional approach in several ways including the systematic presentation of real-world applications up front and the explicit use of short quizzes to test student understanding.
+However, the first author already used practical examples and informal questioning to draw students into the subject matter, so this change was not dramatic.
+Probably the most significant difference between the traditional and revised approaches was the inclusion of the group problem-solving exercises.
+Students were allowed to work alone or with their neighbors to solve these problems.
 The instructor circulated around the room, coaching the students, before ultimately presenting a solution so that they could check their work.
-Another important difference was the use of pre-printed notes, which allowed the students to focus more on understanding the material rather than on writing everything down.
+Another important difference was the use of pre-printed notes, which allowed the students to focus more on understanding the material rather than on writing everything down during class.

-Cohort Characteristics
+Student Cohort Characteristics

-Cohort T (traditional) consisted of 47 students from two Statics classes (fall 2005 and fall 2009), each of whom was taught using the traditional approach by the author.
+Cohort T (traditional approach) consisted of 47 students from two Statics classes (fall 2005 and fall 2009), each of which was taught using the traditional approach by the first author.
 There were 10 females and 37 males.

-Cohort R (revised) consisted of 42 students (19 females and 23 males) from our two most-recent Statics classes (fall 2010 and fall 2011).
-Both classes were taught by the author using the revised approach.
+Cohort R (revised approach) consisted of 42 students (19 females and 23 males) from two morerecent Statics classes (fall 2010 and fall 2011).
+Both classes were taught by the first author using the revised approach.

-Because there is always the possibility that one cohort happens to be more academically adept than the other, the prior academic performance of each cohort was examined in terms of their grade point average (GPA) in prerequisite mathematics and science courses, specifically, Calculus I (MA251), Calculus II (MA252), Physics I (PH201), and Physics II (PH202).
+Because there is always the possibility that one cohort happens to be more academically adept than the other, the prior academic performance of each cohort was examined in terms of their grade point average (GPA) in prerequisite mathematics and science courses, specifically, Calculus I, Calculus II, Physics I, and Physics II.
 The GPA for these courses was calculated using the following four-point scale: